jiujieti/AHBonusCollector/ah-bonus-collector/readme.md

 ## Features to be added

 1. Send the information to users by email;
-2. Use database to store information;
+2. Use database to store information and compare;
 3. Set the running schedule for this crawler, make it run time by time.